AutonomousRoboticEvolution/AREFramework/EvolutionVREP/experiments/neuroEvolution/README.md

 **To Do**:

-- Replace the NN implenmation of MultiNEAT by nn2
+- Replace the NN implementation of MultiNEAT by nn2
-- put a gaussian and/or polynomial mutation
+- implement a gaussian and/or polynomial mutation